 - Requiring face coverings for all employees while boarding, in flight, and when physical distancing cannot be maintained

-Furthermore, JetBlue is implementing the following policies to ensure social distancing:
+Furthermore, JetBlue has implemented the following policies to ensure social distancing:

 - Requiring face coverings for all customers during check-in, boarding, and inflight